WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/logout.md

 **Return value**

-The `logout()` method does not return anything.
+The `logout()` method does not return a value.
 It throws an exception in case of an error.

 ## Description